Stanford University Mathematics Camp

 In addition to the daily live class period, students can expect to have roughly 3-5 hours of academic work per weekday.
 Outside of the scheduled class period, students are able to set their own schedule for when they work on class assignments and problem sets.

 As this summer's participants come together virtually from around the world, we are planning a variety of social opportunities to help you get to know your fellow classmates.
 SUMaC participants are invited to attend a variety of student life events that are open to participants from all Stanford Pre-Collegiate Studies (SPCS) summer programs.
-Participants will also be invited to attend activities that are open only to SUMaC participants.
-With events offered in a range of topics, group sizes, and times, we hope each participant can build a personalized experience that fits their interests and schedule!
+Participants will also be invited to attend a Guest Speaker Series open only to SUMaC participants.

 Pronto